ibelar/atk4-wp/readme.md

 More information on the sample here: [atk4wp-sample](https://github.com/ibelar/atk4wp-sample)

-##Start from a template
+##Starting from the template

-This template will simply install minimum files needed to start building a new WordPress plugin with Agile Tookit using atk4-wp.
+The template will simply install minimum files needed to start building a new WordPress plugin with Agile Tookit using atk4-wp.

 More information on the template here: [atk4wp-template](https://github.com/ibelar/atk4wp-template)